 Even though he had a comparatively smaller role in the film, he still managed to catch the audience's attention - which, considering his co-stars, including the indomitable Supriya Pathak, is saying something.
 His impeccable grasp of the accent and seemingly natural performance in Ram-Leela rightfully earned him the tag of scene-stealer.

-In a country where the concept of adult comedies has still not gone too far away from double-meaning jokes and sexist comments, Devaiah picked a movie on sex addiction as first lead role.
+In a country where the concept of adult comedies has still not gone too far away from double-meaning jokes and sexist comments, Devaiah picked a movie on sex addiction as his first lead role.
 It was perhaps Hunterrr that made it clear to critics and filmmakers, that you can't box Devaiah in a 'type'.
 After all, in a country where sex is taboo and leading heroes can stalk heroines but not pleasure them, Devaiah's Mandar Ponkshe still found a fan following.
 And though the film certainly left a lot to be desired, his performance was spot on.

 4. A Death in the Gunj